DCasely/dcasely/README.md

 A Software Development Company With A Focus On Optimizing Your Company's Marketing & Sales Performance

-I've developed 30+ projects using a variety of tools and technologies such as HTML5, CSS3, Sass, Bootstrap, JavaScript ES6, DOM Manipulation, jQuery, React, Redux, NodeJS, NPM, Express.js, EJS, RESTful APIs, Databases, SQL, MongoDB, Mongoose, Authentication, Wordpress, PHP, Apache, MySQL, Python and more...
+I've developed a multitude of projects using a variety of tools and technologies such as HTML5, CSS3, Sass, Bootstrap, JavaScript ES6, DOM Manipulation, jQuery, React, Redux, NodeJS, NPM, Express.js, EJS, RESTful APIs, Databases, SQL, MongoDB, Mongoose, Authentication, Wordpress, PHP, Apache, MySQL, Python and more...

 View Web Development Projects: http://davincasely.com